objectscript/Polymetric-Dashboard/docs/InstallUsingSourceCode.md

 # Installation Using the Source Code
-Installation of the Polymetric Dashboard can be compeleted manually.
+Installation of the Polymetric Dashboard can be completed manually.
 This approach is more technical but provides an overview of the components and functionality of the Polymetric Dashboard.
 It is suggested that users who want to extend and customize the Polymetric Dashboard follow these instructions so they can get a better idea of how and where metrics are collected and displayed.

 ## Download the Source Code
 The Polymetric Dashboard can be downloaded from the [realeases](https://github.com/intersystems/Polymetric-Dashboard) section of the GitHub repository.